Real-time UI

 OPENAI_API_KEY=change_me

 At this article I’m going to describe an efficient way to synchronise application state with the back-end data, that can be applied to any application even if it isn’t using Vovk.ts at all.
-This idea is state library-agnostic and database-agnostic, so you can implement it with any tools you prefer.
+This idea is state-library-agnostic and database-agnostic, so you can implement it with any tools you prefer.
 I’m going to use Postgres as a database, Prisma as an ORM, Zustand as a state management library and, of course Vovk.ts as a back-end framework.
+The demo also uses Redis as database event bus, in order to implement polling functionality, but it’s out of the scope of this article.

 Let’s say we have an more or less complex application with multiple components that use the same data that’s incoming from the server.
 As the most simple example imaginable, we have a user profile component that displays displays user’s full name at multiple components.
 Once the data is updated we want to update all the components that use this data.